alinik24/Forvia_Hella_ML/README.md

 3. Balancing
 4. Encoding
 5. Clean Correlations
-6. Choose one of the feature importance models
+6. Choose one of the feature importance models (GBM, Lasso, Ridge, Logistic Regression)
 7. Filter columns accordingly
 8. Use the prediction model for predictive quality